aurovrata/post-my-contact-form-7/README.txt

   }
 }
 `
+= How to use custom javascript script on the form front-end ? =

+The plugin fires a number of jQuery scripts in order to map saved submissions back to draft forms.
+So if you have a form which your users can save before submitting and you need to customise some additional functionality on your form on `$(document).ready()`, then you need to make sure it fires after the plugin's scripts have finished.
+In order to achieve this, the script fires a custom event on the form, `cf7Mapped`, which you can use to ensure you script fires in the right order, here is how you would enable this, `
+(function( $ ) {
+	'use strict';
+  $( function() { //the jQuery equivalent of document.ready()
+    var cf7Form = $('div.cf7_2_post form.wpcf7-form'); //this ensures you target the mapped forms
+    cf7Form.on('formMapped', function(){
+      //fire your script
+    });
+  });
+})( jQuery );
+`

 = Is there any advanced documentation for developers ? = sure, there is a section [Filter & Actions](https://wordpress.org/plugins/post-my-contact-form-7/other_notes/) which lists all the hooks (filters & actions) available for developers with examples of how to use them.
 These expose a lot of the default functionality for further fine-tuning.
 If you see a scope for improvement and/or come across a bug, please report it in the support forum.